BPerezLamarque/HOME/README.md

 # Interpretation of the Results:

 The results of each HOME run are available in the folder "/my_working_directory/figures/".
-For each OTU, a HTMH file summaries all the results with tables and figures.
+For each OTU, a HTML file summarizes all the results with tables and figures.
 Here, we provide 3 examples of results interpretations.